User-Generated Content (UGC) in Social Media Marketing

 2. Set Clear Goals

-Before collecting or sharing UGC, get clear on what you want to accomplish.
+Before collecting or sharing UGC, clarify what you want to accomplish.
 Are you hoping to boost awareness, gather authentic testimonials, or drive product sales?
 Having specific goals helps you determine which kinds of user content to focus on, whether that’s customer reviews, video shoutouts, or in-depth blog posts.
 It also gives your audience a better sense of what to contribute.

 3. Be Encouraging